norlab-ulaval/icra_workshop_field_robotics/README.md

 ## Important dates

-- Paper submission deadline: TBD (Anywhere on Earth)
+- Submission deadline:  March 15, 2026, 11:59 p.m.
+(Anywhere on Earth)
-- Poster notification of acceptance:  TBD
+- Poster notification of acceptance:  April 1st, 2026
-- Spotlight talks notification of acceptance: TBD
+- Spotlight talks notification of acceptance: April 10, 2026
-- Camera-ready submission: TBD
+- Camera-ready submission: May 10, 2026, 11:59 p.m.
+(Anywhere on Earth)
 - Workshop date: TBD

 The best submissions will be invited to submit a full-length paper in a Special Issue of the [IEEE Transactions on Field Robotics](https://www.ieee-ras.org/publications/t-fr).

-- Official Invitations sent: TBD
+- Official Invitations sent: September-October 2026
-- Deadline of submission to IEEE T-FR: TBD
+- Deadline of submission to IEEE T-FR: February 2027

 # Context
 <div style="text-align: justify">